 Pro Tip: Use a small packing cube to help keep all your items in one place and compact.
 Using a packing cube makes your kit easily transferrable from your messenger bag to your gym bag.
 It’s also much less conspicuous carrying to the bathroom.
 Look for cubes without the peek-a-boo tops for added privacy.

 While you may have some of the items already in your house, we recommend that you shop specifically for your kit contents so you don’t diminish your necessary supplies at home.
+We've even put together an Amazon list of sweat proof essentials if you want to purchase them there.

 Depending on your specific sweat-care needs, you may want to shop for: